tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you make an attack using this implement and miss, you can spend a recovery to reroll the attack using two d20 and taking the higher result.

 **Quirk:** Levity causes you pain.

 ---

+#### Ivy-covered Bowl

+Spend a recovery to fill the bowl with some of your blood.
+As a quick action, pour out the blood to create a deep pool of blood, enough to flood a room to knee-height, or turn a forest clearing into reddish mud.
+Until the end of the battle or scene, each creature nearby the bloody pool or area takes a –4 penalty to disengage checks and saves against the stuck condition.
+After the end of the battle or scene, the blood will dry and turn into thick, tough, clinging vines, making the area impassable unless the vines are hacked through.

+**Quirk:** Believes sacrifices must be made to maintain the balance of the world.

+---

+#### Primal Grail

+1/Day

+Spend a recovery to allow a nearby ally to heal using two free recoveries.

+**Quirk:** Drinks blood.
+What, it’s not ghoulish; blood is a good source of protein, and others should not be so squeamish.

+---